ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM is kind of like our DevTools and kind of not.
+It's the browser's visual representation of our documents.
+It's there but we can't see it. of
 <!-- your answer ends here -->

 ## Question 6